lacework/terraform-gcp-audit-log/examples/organization-level-audit-log-include-folders/README.md

-# Integrate GCP Organization with Lacework Excluding Folder(s)
+# Integrate GCP Folders with Lacework at the Organization level

-The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Audit Log analysis, excluding 2 folders from the root integration.
+The following provides an example of integrating two Google Cloud Folders with Lacework for Cloud Audit Log analysis at the Organization level.

 ```hcl
 terraform {